-- 8.222 A key objective of the Council is to improve the pedestrian and cycle accessibility between key nodes in the central area, two of which are the Central Shopping Area and the Waterfront.
-It is recognised that better pedestrian crossings and other measures could improve the linkages between the shopping area and the Waterfront, and a number of such crossings are already planned. - 8.223 Public transport is an important part of the current and future transport packages and therefore the Council continues to support the 'Ipswich: Transport Fit for the 21st Century' scheme.
-More details on these proposals will be included in the IP-One Area Action Plan.
+- 8.227 A key objective of the Council is to improve the pedestrian and cycle accessibility between key nodes in the central area, two of which are the Central Shopping Area and the Waterfront.
+It is recognised that better pedestrian crossings and other measures could improve the linkages between the shopping area and the Waterfront, and a number of such crossings are already planned. - 8.228 Public transport is an important part of the current and future transport packages and therefore the Council continues to support the INSERTED: Travel Ipswich DELETED: 'Ipswich: Transport Fit for the 21st Century' scheme.
+More details on these proposals will be included in the INSERTED: Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document.
 The Council will look to close the Waterfront Northern Quays route to general traffic but retain limited access, e.g. for public transport and appropriate operational use by Waterfront businesses.
-The reduction in cars using the route along the Northern Quays will help to enhance the area as a pedestrian environment and a visitor attraction. - 8.224 The Felixstowe to Nuneaton rail line is part of the Trans-European Network and there are long-standing proposals to upgrade this route particularly to enable greater rail based freight movements from Felixstowe port.
-Currently all freight trains from Felixstowe need to come into or go through Ipswich station.
+The reduction in cars using the route along the Northern Quays will help to enhance the area as a pedestrian environment and a visitor attraction. - 8.229 The Felixstowe to Nuneaton rail line is part of the Trans-European Network and there are long-standing proposals to upgrade this route particularly to enable greater rail based freight movements from Felixstowe port.
+DELETED: Currently all freight trains from Felixstowe need to come into or go through Ipswich station.
 The 'Bacon Chord' near Hadleigh Road, would be a short piece of new track that would enable trains to go direct from Felixstowe onto the Peterborough line without having to go into Ipswich station.